UWDATA515/uwdata515.github.io/projects.md

 folder of the project repository)
 * Implements continuous integration (e.g., via travis-CI), and all tests pass.
 * Completeness of the setup.py script
+* Features implemented (ie the code should be functional, even if the project did not accomplish all the goals that it set out to)
 * Creativity and technical challenge
+* Technology review
+* Final presentation

+Grades for the project will be assigned to the entire team, although there will be adjustments for significant discrepancies in the relative contributions of team members.
+The latter will be assessed by commit logs and by a survey students will submit at the end of the quarter.

 ## Examples of previous projects
 These examples are fantastic, though they may not be perfect.
 They should be considered examples of what kinds of projects are possible and not necessarily exa mples to be precisely emulated.
 The examples below include an analysis project, a visualization project and a reusable data project.